jac307/MediaArtTutorials/IARTS1T03/TW-W6.md

 <h2 style="color: darkred;">1.
 Emotional Design Prompts (Choose ONE)</h2>

 As a group, choose **one** of the following emotional prompts and design a sequence of lighting cues that expresses the scenario **over time**.
-Do not change the space or objects — work only through lighting.

----

 ### **Prompt A — Single Emotion, Evolving Over Time**